All Episodes

 So the AMA has gone along with the FDA.

-Flavor additives like mint, clove, vanilla, gardenia, which appeal to young people, would be banned, but menthol flavoring would be allowed.
+Under a bill before Congress that gives control of tobacco products to the FDA, flavor additives like mint, clove, vanilla, gardenia, which appeal to young people, would be banned, but menthol flavoring would be allowed.

 Menthol preferred by more than 75% of black smokers.

-This is made to order for you, bud.
+Hey, Obama, this is made to order for you, bud.

-The AMA, FDA want to ban all flavorings except those preferred by blacks.
+The AMA, FDA, want to ban all flavorings except those preferred by blacks.

-Can we infer From this that the AMA and the FDA would prefer blacks continue to smoke.
+Can we infer from this that the AMA and the FDA would prefer blacks continue to smoke?

 It makes people sick.